dcarrol3/NewLanguage/README.md

 #### How to install the language
+A pre-installed version can be found in the submissions folder.
 1. Download the Javier.jar file.
 2. If not already provided, create a directory called data in the same directory as Javier.jar.